-This coming Fall, I will be joining the Johns Hopkins Department of Applied Math and Statistics faculty.
-I am currently finishing my PhD in Operations Research at Cornell University, advised by Jim Renegar and Damek Davis.
+I have recently joined the Johns Hopkins Department of Applied Math and Statistics faculty after finishing my PhD in Operations Research at Cornell University, advised by Jim Renegar and Damek Davis.
 I spent Spring 2020 with Google Research working on adversarial optimization and Fall 2017 at UC Berkeley as part of a Simons Institute program bridging continuous and discrete optimization.

 Office: 100 Whitehead Hall